sergiomrebelo/ldc-repository-example/README.md

 ## Usage

 Explain how to use your project.
-Provide code examples, screenshots, or any other relevant information that can help users understand how to make the most of your project.
+Provide instruction, code examples, screenshots, or any other relevant information that can help users/contributors use the project.

+Also if your project will require authentication like API keys, passwords, or usernames, this is a good section to explain that.

 ```bash
 $ your-command --options
 ```
-Contributing
+## Contributing
 Let others know how they can contribute to your project.
 Include guidelines for reporting issues, making pull requests, and any coding standards you want contributors to follow.

-License
+## License
+A short description of the license. ([MIT](https://opensource.org/license/mit/), [Apache](https://www.apache.org/licenses/LICENSE-2.0), [GNU](https://www.gnu.org/licenses/gpl-3.0.html), etc.)

-This project is licensed under the [License Name] - see the LICENSE file for details.
+**Typically:** This project is licensed under the `[License Name]` - see the [LICENSE](blob/main/LICENSE) file for details.

 css
 Copy code